Start Off by Tracking Cattle Locations

 Genotyping a young animal boosts accuracy, as DNA tests (SNP genotypes) provide information equivalent to adding data from 5–50 offspring, depending on the trait.
 DNA samples can be collected early in life, and unlike metabolism or hormones, an animal’s genetic code remains constant.
 Genomic testing gives producers a snapshot of key genes influencing economically important traits, increasing confidence in GE-EPDs.

 Selecting females for replacement is a challenge for commercial cow-calf production and the expense of heifer development.
-With a solid breeding strategy and specific selection principles, producers can make more accurate and confident selections in determining replacement vs cull heifers.
+Therefore, with a solid breeding strategy and specific selection principles, producers can make more accurate and confident selections in determining replacement vs cull heifers.

 Breeding Soundness Examination